 Another possibility to reduce the amount of data read while mapping the environment is to supply filter definitions on system file or library level.

 In the context menu of a system file and library node it is possible to apply filter definitions.
 Using these definitions on the client side, you can limit the number of libraries/objects displayed in the tree view.

-result in a modification of the system file, for example, moving or copying
+which result in a modification of the system file, for example, moving or

 STOW command, will cause the tree view window

 contents to be refreshed, which can be a very time consuming process in the